GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 The University’s policy regarding payment of fees is administered by the Bursar’s office.
 Information regarding fees deduction can be found here:

-Sick Leave Credit Bank
+Sick Leave Credit Allocation

 - In the event that an individual has a break in appointments in the same department and title between one academic year and the next, or a break of less than two (2) weeks duration at other times during an academic year, sick leave carry over as outlined above shall be provided.